PKISolutions/ADCS-SID-Extension-Policy-Module/docs/configuration.md

 Action|Description
 -|-
 **PassThrough** (Default)|Passes request to underlying policy module unmodified and takes no actions on request.
 Underlying policy module result is returned back to CA. This may result in request to place in pending request if underlying policy module asks to do so.
-**Suppress**|Removes SID extension from request and issued certificate (if underlying policy module allows certificate issuance).
+**Suppress**|Removes SID extension and/or SID value stored in SAN extension from request and issued certificate (if underlying policy module allows certificate issuance).
 **Pending**|Puts request into pending state even if underlying policy module allows certificate issuance.
 **Deny**|Forcibly denies request.